ckatsak/rlocc/README.md

 # rlocc

+Just another blazing fast LOC counter.

+Largely works, but it is not finished yet.
+Check the known issues below if you wish to be sure whether you wish to use it.

+### Disclaimer

-My first ever project in Rust; developed while reading the Rust Book!
+This is my first ever project in Rust; developed while reading the Rust Book!
 My sincere apologies to the Rust community for possibly abusing the language; at the time `rlocc` is written I've been still fighting the borrow checker.

 ## Known issues & TODOs

-- *TODO:* Makefile, Dockerfile, gitignore, License
+- *TODO:* Implement count for Makefile, Dockerfile, gitignore, License

+- *TODO:* some sort of macro for cleaner logging with conditional compilation

 - *TODO:* This README...